gauravsak/roman-numbers-to-integers/README.md

 # Step 12
 This is the first time I am considering a scenario where the right literal is smaller than the one to its left.
 However, it shouldn't be a concern because the algoritm adds them.
 So, I found a set of passing tests.

+# Step 13
+The case of "IX" is similar to that of "IV" but I have not yet provided the value of literal 'X'.
+I think this is also a good time to provide value of all roman literals.